 - The site appears suitable for the development.
-It is currently apartments that will be demolished and vacant land. - The neighborhood is compatible with the development.
-The immediate neighborhood is mostly residential. - The location is part of the East Albany Neighborhood Revitalization Strategy Area and has goods and services located nearby. - The population and household growth in the market area is slightly negative, in part due to the deterioration of housing stock in the area. - The economy seems stable. - The calculated demand for the development is strong.
-Overall demand is 1,260.
+It is currently vacant land. - The neighborhood is compatible with the development.
+The immediate neighborhood is mostly residential. - The location is part of the East Albany Neighborhood Revitalization Strategy Area and has goods and services located nearby. - The population and household growth in the market area is slightly negative, in part due to the deterioration of housing stock in the area. - The economy has been stable for several years, aside from recent disruptions due to Covid-19. - The calculated demand for the development is strong.
+Overall demand is 1,291. - The capture rates for the development are reasonable.
+The overall LIHTC capture rate is 3.7%. - The most comparable apartments are Ashley Riverside, Barkley Estates, Bridges at Southlake and Cove at Southlake.
+Dogwood Trail I will be comparable, but it isn't built yet.

-- The capture rates for the development are reasonable.
-The overall tax credit capture rate is 3.8%. - The most comparable apartments are Ashley Riverside, Barkley Estates, Bridges at Southlake and Cove at Southlake. - Total vacancy rates of the most comparable developments are n/a unable to obtain vacancy rate (Ashley Riverside), 1.5% (Barkley Estates), 5.5% (Bridges at Southlake) and 0.0% (Cove at Southlake). - The average vacancy rate reported at comparable developments is 2.5%. - The average LIHTC vacancy rate is 6.8%.
-Rivercrest has an 11.7% vacancy rate (14 total vacancies out of 120 units), but it appears to be an outlier as other LIHTC properties are performing well.
-Excluding Rivercrest, the LIHTC vacancy rate is only 3.7%. - The overall vacancy rate among apartments surveyed is 3.3%. - There are no concessions in the comparables. - The rents, given prevailing rents, vacancy rates, and concessions in the market area, are reasonable. - The proposed bedroom mix is reasonable for the market, as it would provide some of the only one bedroom LIHTC units in the market. - The unit sizes are reasonable for the proposal. - The subject's amenities are good and modestly superior to similarly priced apartments. - The subject's value should be perceived as good. - The subject's affordability is reasonable from a programmatic gross rent standpoint. - Of those interviewed, opinions were split regarding the subject's chance at success. - The proposal would have no long term impact on existing LIHTC developments.
+- Total vacancy rates of the most comparable developments are 1.5% (Ashley Riverside), 4.6% (Barkley Estates), 1.8% (Bridges at Southlake) and 2.6% (Cove at Southlake). - The average vacancy rate reported at comparable developments is 2.4%. - The average LIHTC vacancy rate is 8.6%.
+Rivercrest has a 17.5% vacancy rate (21 total vacancies out of 120 units), but it has a history of vacancy issues and appears to be an outlier, as other LIHTC properties are performing well.
+Excluding Rivercrest, the LIHTC vacancy rate is only 4.3%. - The overall vacancy rate among apartments surveyed is 7.3%.
+Excluding Rivercrest, it is 4.5%. - There are no concessions in the most comparable apartments; Pine Ridge and Quail Call are offering minor concessions. - The net rents, given prevailing rents, vacancy rates, and concessions in the market area, are reasonable. - The proposed bedroom mix is reasonable for the market, as it would provide some of the only one bedroom LIHTC units in the market. - The unit sizes are reasonable for the proposal. - The subject's amenities are good and modestly superior to similarly priced apartments. - The subject's value should be perceived as good. - The subject's affordability is reasonable from a programmatic gross rent standpoint. - Both of those interviewed felt the subject would be very successful. - The proposal would have no long term impact on existing LIHTC developments.